 Get adequate car insurance

-The car insurance comparison and broker app Jerry is here to help.
-Jerry is your one-stop-shop for all things car insurance—whether you’re getting car insurance for the first time, switching policies, or getting rental car insurance.
+is here to help.
+Jerry is your one-stop shop for all things car insurance—whether you’re getting car insurance for the first time, switching policies, or getting rental car insurance.

 Jerry makes your life easy (and more fun) by doing all the comparison shopping for you—so you can spend your time planning your next road trip, not looking around for cheap car insurance policies.